michaelcourcy/kasten-s3troubleshooting/readme.md

-# Troubleshoot connectivity issue between k8s and the s3 service
+# Troubleshoot connectivity issue between kasten and the s3 service

-The goal of this test is to understand if the connectivity and operation issue we experience between Kasten K10 and a S3 service is coming from Kasten or from a network/configuration issue.
-Many issue can be caused by reason that are not due to Kasten, for instance :
+The goal of this guide is to help you troubleshoot connectivity and operation issue between Kasten K10 and a S3 service.
+You'll disciminate if the issue is coming from Kasten being incompatible with a non standard s3 implementation or from a network/configuration issue.

+Many issue can be caused by reason that are not due to Kasten being incompatible with a non standard S3 implementation, for instance :
 - network issue, for instance firewall that drop headers between k8s and s3
 - credential issue, for instance an access key or secret key was improperly copied